 We have to talk about the dark side.
 I’ve had my share of “learning moments” (which is just a fancy way of saying I lost money).
 In 2026, even though the tech is better, the risks haven’t vanished—they’ve just changed shape.

-The biggest “silent killer” is Impermanent Loss (IL).
+The biggest “silent killer” in yield farming is impermanent loss (IL).
 This happens when the price of the two assets in your pool diverges significantly.
 If you’re providing ETH and USDC, and ETH rockets to the moon, you would have actually been better off just holding the ETH.
 The pool rebalances by selling your ETH for USDC to keep the ratio 50/50.
 It’s a tough pill to swallow when you realize your “yield” didn’t cover the opportunity cost.

 QUOTABLE INSIGHT: “The high APY you see is often a ‘risk premium.’
 If the return looks too good to be true, you are likely the exit liquidity.”